Some nutritional facts!

 Store fresh lemons in snap lock bags in the vegetable compartment of your refrigerator.
 Stored like this they will stay moist and last much longer than sitting in your fruit bowl!

-Check out the recipe for Garlic Lemon Cutlets from Low to No Additives!
+Check out the recipe for Lemon Delicious by Dr Sue Shepherd!

 PLEASE NOTE: Fruits & vegetables in season may vary depending on where you live.
 Check with your friendly greengrocer.

 Source: Nutrient Reference Values for Australia & New Zealand 2006; NUTTAB 2010.